V-Squared/V-Squared.github.io/plan/agile/reference/reference.md

 ---
 layout: page
-title: V² Plan Reference
+title: V² Agile Reference
-subtitle: Architecture, Data Structure, Tools, Visualization and Navigation of V²Plan.
-Mapping of V²Plan to Agile Development.
+subtitle: Architecture, Data Structure, Tools, Visualization and Navigation of V²Agile.
+abstract: >
-abstract: The Reference Manual to V²Plan serves two purposes&#58; <strong>1)</strong> The theoretical look behind the scenes shows the Architecture of V²Plan with occasional goodies such as an explanation why we made particular choices.
+  The Reference Manual to V²Agile serves two purposes: <strong>1)</strong> The theoretical look behind the scenes shows the Architecture of V²Plan with occasional goodies such as an explanation why we made particular choices.
 This background information will help you to better remember the V²Agile Workflows. <strong>2)</strong> A place to quickly look up information.
 issueNo: 75
 contents:
   - name: Labels